WHMCS/developer-docs/api-reference/getclientsdetails.md

 Obtain the Clients Details for a specific client

+Note this function returns the client information in the top level array.
+This information is deprecated and may be removed in a future version of WHMCS.

 ### Request Parameters

 | Parameter | Type | Description | Required |